Acrophobia: Prognosis

 Some desensitization treatments produce short-term improvements in symptoms.
 Long-term treatment success has been elusive.

 Epidemiology

 Approximately 2–5% of the general population has acrophobia, with twice as many women affected as men.

 A related, milder form of visually triggered fear or anxiety is called visual height intolerance (vHI).
 Up to one-third of people may have some level of visual height intolerance.
 Pure vHI usually has smaller impact on individuals compared to acrophobia, in terms of intensity of symptoms load, social life, and overall life quality.
 However, few people with visual height intolerance seek professional help.

+In fiction

+In Alfred Hitchcock's film Vertigo, the protagonist develops severely debilitating acrophobia after narrowly avoiding a potentially deadly fall (and seeing a fellow police officer fall to his death) while chasing a suspect across rooftops.